NodebotsCapeTown/TesselGoogleMapsUsingPubNub/README.md

 <center>![](/tessel-gps-maps.jpg)</center>

-This guide provides a kickstart to using the [Tessel](http://tessel.io) GPS board to send live co-ordinates via [PubNub](http://www.pubnub.com/) to a web page which in tern maps the location using [Google Maps](https://developers.google.com/maps/documentation/javascript/).
+This guide provides a kickstart to using the [Tessel](http://tessel.io) board with GPS module to send live co-ordinates via [PubNub](http://www.pubnub.com/) to a web page which in-tern maps the location using [Google Maps](https://developers.google.com/maps/documentation/javascript/).
+I.E. buld your own telematics device.